Key Highlights:

 60 Minutes didn’t just spotlight a problem on America’s highways – it exposed a network of loopholes that enable unsafe trucking operations to evade regulatory responsibilities and hit “reset” instead of facing the consequences of their actions.

-These “chameleon carriers” rack up serious safety violations, then dissolve and reappear under a new name and USDOT number as if they were an entirely different entity.
+These “chameleon carriers” rack up serious safety violations, then dissolve and reappear under a new name and U.S. Department of Transportation (USDOT) number as if they were an entirely different entity.
 Same trucks.
 Same people.
 Same dangerous behavior.
 Just a different identity on paper.

 Other chameleon carriers “stack” USDOT numbers to disperse violations across those unique identifiers to avoid suspicion.